theplant/assettube/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](http://godoc.org/github.com/theplant/assettube)

-AssetTube is a tool fingerprints and serves asset files automatically, in runtime.
+AssetTube is a tool fingerprints and serves asset files automatically.
 It's built to connect your webpack-processed assets to Go application.

 ## How it works